benjibrown/OINTS/README.md

  If you like this project please consider leaving a star :)

  Much like **recon-ng** but spaghetti code, unstable, built on `sploitkit` and botched :)
+## Modules
+> Small list of some modules
+- DeepSearch Scraper
 ## What is OSINT?

 OSINT stands for open source intelligence, which refers to any information that can legally be gathered from free, public sources about an individual or organization.